 Students will complete a self-evaluation that includes progress towards learning goals, strengths, areas for improvement, and improvement plan.
 The site supervisor at the internship placement will complete a comprehensive evaluation of the student's participation, which shows how the student has progressed from observation to supervised client engagement to independent client engagement or administration/leadership roles.
-The evaluation will also include an Internship Hours Log that will document at least 175 clock hours for the student's participation in the internship setting, and regular supervision meetings.
+The evaluation will also include an Internship Hours Log that will document at least 50 clock hours for the student's participation in the internship setting, and regular supervision meetings.
 Clock hours include observation, directly supervised client contact, indirectly supervised client contact, orientation and training, managing an independent case load, and supervised administrative responsibilities, depending on the specifics of the placement.
-The instructor will provide copies of all relevant internship forms.